 Brutal [Meta]Introduction to Dependent Types in Agda

-(This list is not an order, the best practice is to read them (and this page) simultaneously.
-By the way, this document is far from finished, but should be pretty useful in its current state.)
+(This list is not an order, the best practice is to read them (and this page) simultaneously.23)

 Same proposition holds for Coq [7], Idris [8] and, to a lesser extent, for Epigram [9].